vsrinivas/fuchsia/development/languages/fidl/tutorial.md

 The function calls `AddPublicService` once for each service it makes available to the other component (remember that each service exposes a single interface).
-The information is cached by `StartupContext` and used to decide which `InterfaceFactory<>` to use for additional incoming channels.
+The information is cached by `StartupContext` and used to decide which `Interface` factory to use for additional incoming channels.
 A new channel is created every time someone calls `ConnectToService()` on the other end.